eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

    ![Histogram of posts per year for this blog, showing a marked increase from mid 2022 to Q1 2023](/assets/content/my-experience-bupropion/posts-per-year.png)

    2020 was a bad year.
-Note that 2023 covers only Q1.
+Note (if you're from the future) that 2023 covers only Q1.

 [todoist]: https://todoist.com/
 [introaustral]: /article/introducing-austral